|Date of decline||c. 1300 BCE|

 Urbanization and socio-cultural complexity are interrelated and defining features of the Harrapan Civilization.
 The cities of Mohenjodaro and Harrapa, now including Ganeriwal, Dholavira and Rakhigarhi, symbolize and define the Harrapan civilization.
 The Indus Civilization was well developed, extending over vast geography and integrating people belonging to different walks of life.
 However, the socio-cultural complexity of Indus Civilization is distinctive in two important ways: the absence of temples or monumental buildings (that include religious institutions) and the absence of palatial residences for kings/elites.
 The religious and political institutions of Harrapans, it can be surmised, were significantly different from other Bronze age civilizations like Egypt (known for gigantic Pyramids) and Mesopotamia (known for immaculate Zigguruts).[ref]

-The debate on the nature of political organizations of Harrapans has been largely focused on whether a state (political organisation) existed and if so what type of state it was.
-Many scholars have observed that elements of warfare, conflicts and force were weak in comparison to the contemporary civilization of Egypt and Mesopotamia.
+The debate on the nature of the political organizations of Harrapans has been largely focused on whether a state (political organization) existed and if so what type of state it was.
+Many scholars have observed that elements of warfare, conflicts, and force were weak in comparison to the contemporary civilization of Egypt and Mesopotamia.
 However, force and conflict can't be ruled out in such a vast area.
-Apart from that, the ability to sustain a complex cultural and economic system for over 700 years sheds light on the proficiency of the organisation that remained pre-eminent in those times.
+Apart from that, the ability to sustain a complex cultural and economic system for over 700 years sheds light on the proficiency of the organization that remained pre-eminent in those times.

-There has been intense scholarly debate on the existence (or lack there of) of a centralised political structure in this civilisation.
+There has been intense scholarly debate on the existence (or lack thereof) of a centralized political structure in this civilisation.
 One of the earliest hypotheses was put forward by Stuart Piggot and was supported to some extent by Mortimer Wheeler.
 According to him, the Harrapan state was a highly centralized empire ruled by autocratic priests from the twin capitals of Harrapa and Mohenjodaro.
-This view was based on high level of standardization visible across vast areas and the mobilization of specialised labour that would have been required for construction of monumental structures like the 'granaries' at Harrapa and "great bath" of Mohenjodaro.
+This view was based on high level of standardization visible across vast areas and the mobilization of specialized labour that would have been required for construction of monumental structures like the 'granaries' at Harrapa and "great bath" of Mohenjodaro.

 Arguments for a decentralised state system